Honoré Zanchi: First murder

-On 23 February 1992, Zanchi learned that one of his best friends had just been lynched and intentionally beaten by another man he knew.
-Zanchi buys two 9mm pistols, without a firearms permit.
-Zanchi's aim was to “avenge” his friend, by giving a “beating” to the person who had hurt him.
-Zanchi describes his gesture as a “code of honor towards his friends”, to “avenge” them if someone comes after them.
-Zanchi goes to see his friend's attacker.
-He starts watching the bar-restaurant in Saint-Rambert-d'Albon, which he frequents daily.
-On seeing the assailant, Zanchi pulled out his pistols, which he held in both hands, and shot him.
-The victim dies instantly, without having time to return Zanchi's fire.
+On 23 February 1992, Zanchi learned that one of his best friends had been lynched and assaulted by another man, whom he knew.
+Zanchi grabbed two 9 mm pistols, even though he did not have a firearms licence.
+Zanchi's goal was to "avenge" his friend by "teaching a lesson" to the person who had hurt him.
+Zanchi described his actions as a "code of honour towards his friends" in order to "avenge" them if anyone attacked them.
+Zanchi went to see his friend's attacker.
+He began to watch the bar-restaurant in Saint-Rambert-d'Albon, which he frequented daily.
+When he saw the attacker, Zanchi took out his pistols, which he held in each hand, and shot him.
+The victim died instantly, without having time to return Zanchi's fire.

-After committing his crime, Zanchi leaves and decides to go to the police station to denounce himself.
-Placed in police custody, Zanchi confessed that he had wanted to “avenge” one of his friends, by murdering the man who had just “beaten him up”.
-Zanchi admits that he keeps his friends at a distance.
-He doesn't like the idea of anyone attacking them.
-Zanchi was charged with voluntary manslaughter and carrying a prohibited weapon, then remanded in custody.
-Zanchi was tried by the criminal court, in 1993, for carrying a prohibited weapon and was sentenced to 2 years' imprisonment.
+After committing his crime, Zanchi leaves and decides to go to the police station to turn himself in.
+Placed in police custody, Zanchi confesses that he wanted to "avenge" one of his friends by murdering the man who had just "beaten him up".
+Zanchi admits that he feels solidarity with his friends.
+He did not appreciate anyone attacking them.
+At the end of his police custody, Zanchi was charged with first-degree murder and carrying a illegal possession of a weapon, then placed in pre-trial detention.
+Zanchi first appeared before the criminal court for illegal possession of a weapon and was convicted.
+Initially charged with first-degree murder, his charge was reclassified as second-degree murder, as the prosecution believed that Zanchi had no intention of killing before seeing his victim.

-In 1996, Zanchi was put on trial before the cour d'assises in Gard for the murder.
-His relatives, friends and even the man he had done the murder for all testified positively on his behalf and expressed strong support for him.
-Zanchi himself, in a show of solidarity, readily admitted to committing the murder, but claimed he had acted in self-defense on behalf of his friend.
-At the end, he was found guilty of manslaughter and sentenced to 10 years imprisonment.
+In 1996, Zanchi appeared before the Gard Assize Court for the second-degree murder of his friend's attacker.
+Solidarity with his friends, Zanchi confessed to being responsible for his crime, but pleaded self-defense with regard to his friend.
+Called to the stand, Zanchi's relatives testified that his other friends still supported him, despite the fact that he had committed murder.
+Zanchi's partner was also present during the hearing and continued to support him.
+To justify his murder, Zanchi confessed to having acted to "avenge the honour" of his friend when he was "beaten up".
+At the end of his trial, Zanchi was found guilty of second-degree murder and sentenced to 10 years' imprisonment.
+During his detention, his friend, Jean-François André, provided financial assistance to Zanchi's partner and son.

-Release and relapse

-In January 2000, Zanchi was paroled after serving 8 years of his sentence, immediately returning to his girlfriend and to André's bar, where he was greeted as a hero.
-On November 2, his girlfriend gave birth to twins, Gino and Enzo, prompting him to abandon his life of crime and to focus on his family.
-However, he was arrested in 2002 for another burglary, spending a few months in detention before being released in January 2003.
+Release, returns to prison and turning point